BREAST RECONSTRUCTION

 Your Journey, Your Choice

 Breast reconstruction aims to rebuild the breast following mastectomy.
-If you need to have a mastectomy for breast cancer, breast reconstruction can improve your body image and self-esteem, helping the process of recovery on a physical, emotional and psychological level.
+If you are advised to have a mastectomy for breast cancer, breast reconstruction can improve your body image and self-esteem, helping the process of recovery on a physical, emotional and psychological level.
 Breast reconstruction is now an integral component of breast cancer therapy and any woman undergoing mastectomy should have the opportunity to discuss her reconstructive options with her surgeon before the procedure, both in the public and the private sector.

 Breast reconstruction can be classified based on the composition as well as the timing relative to mastectomy, as summarised in the table below.